 Isn't it odd that online public profiles freely divulge a torrent of personal detail, but matters of faith are taboo?
 Pastor Mark Ferry calls this "editing out God."
 This statement is my response to his challenge.
 (I in turn challenge you, fretful reader, to do the same.)

 In American culture, religion and politics make for awkward dinner conversation.
-But it's also awkward to excuse yourself from a dinner party, at least compared to hitting the back button on your web browser.
+But leaving a dinner party early is equally awkward, at least compared to hitting the back button on your web browser.
 So here I have no polite excuse for keeping quiet, even if my beliefs might annoy or bore you.

 I profess the faith of the Roman Catholic Church, in whose community I weekly celebrate and commemorate the death and resurrection of Jesus Christ.
 The ancient Nicene Creed still nicely summarizes my beliefs.